peppapig450/peppapig450/README.md

 Hi there, I'm peppapig450 a high school student.

-- :school: I'm currently learning : Java, Bash, and Python
+- :school: I'm currently learning : Web Programming and Design, Rust, and Python

 <details>